gwestredhat/openshift-ansible-contrib/README.md

 # RedHat Openshift Enterprise cluster on Azure

-When creating the RedHat Openshift Origin cluster on Azure, you will need a SSH RSA key for access.
+When creating the RedHat Openshift Enterprise Cluster on Azure, you will need a SSH RSA key for access.

 ## SSH Key Generation